Dr. Louis A. Martin-Vega

 In addition, Martin-Vega was inducted into the Pan American Academy of Engineering in 2002.
 In 2007, he received the Tampa Museum of Science and Industry (MOSI) National Hispanic Scientist Award.
 He was recognized in 2008 as the Outstanding Engineer in North Carolina by the North Carolina Society of Engineers, and in 2009, he received the Industrial and Systems Engineering Alumni Leadership Award from the University of Florida.
 In 2014, Hispanic Business magazine named him one of its 50 Most Influential Hispanics in the U.S.

-Martin-Vega serves as president of the American Society for Engineering Education (ASEE) and served as the 2013-15 chair of the ASEE Deans Council Executive Board.
+Martin-Vega served as president of the American Society for Engineering Education (ASEE) from 2016-17 and now serves as immediate past president until summer 2018.
+He also served as the 2013-15 chair of the ASEE Deans Council Executive Board.
 He currently serves as a member on the National Research Council’s Standing Committee for Reengineering the Census 2020, Chair of the Advisory Committee for the Engineering Directorate at NSF and Vice-Chair of NSF’s Foundation-Wide Committee on Equal Opportunities in Science and Engineering (CEOSE).

 Martin-Vega received a B.S. in industrial engineering from the University of Puerto Rico at Mayaguez, an M.S. in operations research from New York University and M.E. and Ph.D. degrees in industrial and systems engineering from the University of Florida.